opensecuritycontroller/community/development/code-guidelines/tasks-metatasks-guidelines.md

 ## Introduction

 OSC tasks and metatasks classes are used for the core orchestration functions and for other long running asynchronous operations within OSC.
-This document outlines the code conventions and guidelines that must be followed when authoring tasks and metatasks
+This document outlines the code conventions and guidelines that must be followed when authoring tasks and metatasks.

 ## Conventions

+In additin to the conventions listed below ensure to use the [Java Programming Language Code Conventions](http://www.oracle.com/technetwork/java/codeconvtoc-136057.html).

 ### Location